iwonder77/jumper-cable-rfid-interactive/README.md

 2. Absence Detection Logic (when a tag is NOT found)

 In the case that `reader.PICC_IsNewCardPresent() && reader.PICC_ReadCardSerial()` returns false, then the reader did NOT detect a tag.
-We quickly add to the failure count and use the current state of the reader to act accordingly.
+We quickly add to the failure-to-read count and use the current state of the reader to act accordingly.

 TAG_DETECTED -> TAG_ABSENT: if we were trying to detect a tag but it disappeared quickly, most likely we had a false positive, go straight to ABSENT